Mart277h/st8_ACM_assign3/README.md

 This repository contains all code and data related to the assignment 3 of the ACM port folio exam.

 ### Usage
 For the assignment, exploration and visualization of empirical data is found in data_exploration.Rmd.
-Simulating, fitting and modelling is found for the simple bayes model in simple_bayes_modelling.Rmd, and for weighted bayes model in weighted_bayes_modelling.
+Simulating, fitting and modelling is found for the simple bayes model in simple_bayes_modelling.Rmd, and for weighted bayes model in weighted_bayes_modelling.Rmd.
+Model comparison between the two models are found in weighted_bayes_modelling.Rmd as well.
 The Stan code is found in simple_sc.stan and weighted_bayes_sc.stan.

 ## Authors
 - Alina Kereszt (202005328)